pamu/pandoc-tour/README.md

 ### Exploring Pandoc
 --------------------

 ___Text.Pandoc___ module contains readers and writers for different kind of formats.
-Here are the exposed functions and definitions in Text.Pandoc package
+Here are the exposed functions and data definitions in Text.Pandoc package

 ```haskell
                 Reader (..)